EvgenyKarkan/Server-Client-in-C/README.md

 #Summary

-C project for the simple server-client communication
+C project for the simple server-client communication using sockets.
+Programm was tested on:
+- i686 arch with GCC 4.7.2 compiler
+- i386 arch with LLVM 5.1 compiler

 #How to compile & use